-Over time, CX owners should examine each question to understand if they have taken recent action based on the feedback collected.
+Over time, CX owners should examine each question to understand if they have taken recent action based on the customer feedback analysis.
 If not, this is a good indication that the question may no longer be relevant.
 In addition, customer demographics should be assessed periodically to ensure that the optimal feedback collection method is being used.
 Planning for periodic survey review and refinement ensures that CX programs keep pace with dynamic customer needs.

 Innovate Like a CX Leader

 Feedback gathering approaches and technologies have seen rapid change in recent years.
 Software platforms can contact customers more quickly after an interaction, and the calls to action across all collection mediums are more configurable and better able to engage end customers.
 New mediums like SMS and mobile phone-enabled surveys are expanding the breadth of CX analytics collection around the world.

 In addition to new software features, there are several innovative trends driving improvements in gathering feedback from customers.